murad-mustafazade/DENIM_Midterm_Project/README.md

 ## 1. Project Goal

-This project aims to analyze the publication landscape of 30 prominent economics journals over the past two decades (2005-2025).
+The goal of this project is to collect data on publications and analyze the publication landscape of 30 prominent economics journals over 2005-2025.
 It is often the case that the majority of articles within published journals are affiliated with American universities/authors.
 However, there is a common belief that this trend is changing over time.
 The primary goal of this project is to investigate the representation of authors affiliated with Chinese institutions and to identify how this presence has evolved over time and across different tiers of journal prestige.

 The key research questions are:

 - **How has the number of publications with foreign-affiliated authors changed in top economics journals since 2005?**

-- **Is there a significant difference in the representation of foreign-affiliated authors between top-tier, mid-tier, lower-tier and field-specific journals?**
+- **Is there a significant difference in the representation of foreign-affiliated authors among journal reputation tiers?**

 - **What are the most common economic subfields for articles with foreign-affiliated authors?**